A Travel Price Comparison for United States of America Atlanta vs. Chattanooga for Vacations, Tours, and Honeymoons

 Which is Bigger, Atlanta or Chattanooga?

-Atlanta is bigger, and its population is about 2.7 times larger than the population of Chattanooga.
-When comparing the population of Atlanta vs. Chattanooga, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Atlanta has a larger population, and is about 3 times larger than the population of Chattanooga.
+When comparing the sizes of Atlanta and Chattanooga, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 When is the best time to visit Atlanta or Chattanooga?